awsdocs/aws-robomaker-developer-guide/doc_source/gs-voice.md

 1. In the **Simulation details screen**, in the **Simulation tools** section, select **terminal**\.

-1. In **terminal**, type in the following commands to set up the ROS environment and run the text command tool:
+1. In **terminal**, type in the following commands to set up the robot operating system \(ROS\) environment and run the text command tool\.

    ```
    eval $AWS_ROBOMAKER_ROBOT_APPLICATION_SETUP
    rosrun voice_interaction_robot text_input.py
    ```

-1. Type in the following to see the robot collide with the obstacles\.
-The robot will be moving forward at 0\.4 meters per second\.
+1. Type in the following command to see the robot hit obstacles\.
+The robot is moving forward at 0\.4 meters per second\.

    ```
    move forward 0.4
    ```

-   The robot will try to move forward until it is told to stop\.
-The faster the robot moves, the more the obstacles will be displaced\.
-Reasonable speeds ar 0\.3 to 0\.5 meters per second\.
+   The robot tries to move forward until it is told to stop\.
+The faster the robot moves, the more the obstacles are displaced\.
+Reasonable speeds are 0\.3–0\.5 meters per second\.

-   You can also move the robot backward:
+   You can also move the robot backward\.

    ```
    move backward 0.4